TillMacher/apscale_nanopore/README.md

 The easiest installation option is the [Conda apscale environment](https://github.com/TillMacher/apscale_installer).
 This way, all dependencies will automatically be installed.

+Then activate the conda environment.

+`conda activate apscale`

 ## Create project

 First, create a new project: